 This South African Bobotie Recipe is a lovely dish for a family to share.
 It is a real South African treat to have.
 It is part of the traditional South African food menu found at parties.

-It is first mentioned in a Dutch cookbook in 1609.
-It arrived in South Africa in the 17th century.
+The first recipe for Bobotie was found in a Dutch cookbook in 1609.
+The recipe arrived in South Africa in the 17th century.
 The Cape Malay community adopted the recipe where it became a firm favourite in South African households.
 A different variant is made using curry leaves which creates a tangy flavour.
-This is a winter dish and is usually served on cold winter evenings to warm the family up.
+This is a winter dish and is usually served on chilly winter evenings to warm the family up.

 - 2 onions, chopped

 - juice and grated rind of 1/2 lemon